jorisros/flutter-data-app/blueprint.md

 3.  **Update the `AuthService`:** Modify the `AuthService` to use the backend URL from the `SettingsService`.
 4.  **Create a `SettingsScreen`:** Build a UI for the settings screen.
 5.  **Add Navigation:** Add a settings icon to the `AppBar` of the `HomeScreen` to navigate to the `SettingsScreen`.

-## Previous Task: Implement Login Functionality

-### Plan

-1.  **Add Dependencies:** Add `http` for API calls and `flutter_secure_storage` for secure token storage.
-2.  **Create Authentication Service:** Create a service to handle authentication against the provided Swagger API.
-3.  **Create Login Screen:** Build a UI for the login screen.
-4.  **Manage Authentication State:** Use `provider` to manage the user's authentication state.
-5.  **Conditional Navigation:** Implement logic to show the login screen or home screen based on the authentication state.
-6.  **Add Logout Button:** Add a logout button to the home screen.

 ## Initial Project Setup